paveu/content-publisher/README.md

 # content-publisher

 content-publisher is a project for selling out video content.
-All videos we sell are hosted on an external servers(wistia.com) and their links are emebed to a form as a iframe html code.
-After we embed it as a video object we can cover it with a description and comments.
-If a user drop a comment we get notifcation.
-Braintree payment is used to pay for an access to premium videos(restricted to those who buy premium membership).
+All videos we sell are hosted on an external servers(wistia.com) and their links are embedded to a website as a iframe code.
+If we mark video as a premium then we can sell it out for money by using braintree and payu payment systems.

 Heroku deyployment along with AWS S3: [http://content-publisher-pro.herokuapp.com](http://content-publisher-pro.herokuapp.com/)